When we were young, our parents took care of us. Now that they are aging, it’s time to return that favor by taking care of their increasing needs.

-Aging parents often do not realize that they need help, and given the fact that older men and women are more sensitive, it is important not to upset them.
+Aging parents often do not realize that they need help.
+Given the fact that older people can be more sensitive, it is important not to upset them.
 Instead, always ask for their assistance and cooperation first, before trying to introduce anything new to their life.

-Also, in general, behave nicely and patiently with your old parents because seniors are overtly emotional and will sometimes act out irrationally.
+Also, in general, behave nicely and patiently with your old parents because seniors will sometimes act out irrationally.

 Share the Responsibilities

-If special care is required due to age or disease-induced debilitation, consider the following factors.
+If special care is required due to age or illness, consider the following factors.

-- If your parents do not have insurance, use the help of Government-sponsored benefits for elder citizens
+Tap into your parent’s medical insurance to reduce the financial pressure if you can.
+If your parents do not have insurance, use the help of Government-sponsored benefits for elder citizens.